 As well as saving you money on transportation costs in logistics, getting the size of your packaging right can also save you money when it comes to warehousing.
 The less packaging you use, the more goods you can store in less space; as most warehouse costs are calculated in square footage, the less you use, the less it will cost.

 There are staffing efficiencies too – smaller boxes are easier to handle and often quicker to move by your warehouse teams.

-Using systems such as box on demand can also save you money because they automate the process of producing boxes as and when needed.
+Using Right Size Solutions can also save you money because they automate the process of producing boxes as and when needed.
 Firstly, you don’t need to find space in your warehouse to store them, which will save you money as we’ve already seen.

 In addition, you save time – and more money – because a machine puts them together rather than a person who can probably be better utilised somewhere else in your business.